igorvarga/simplemath/README.md

 - [ ] Add docker (dev/docker branch)
 - [ ] Add client cache HTTP headers
 - [ ] Introduce context cancellation to all layers
-- [ ] Stress test, introduce cache memory limit
-- [ ] Add leaky bucket feature to cache
+- [ ] Add leaky bucket feature to cache, map memory limit
 - [ ] Explore RWMutex
-- [ ] Refactor old server code
+- [ ] Refactor server and cache structs and interfaces to be more specific about their functionality
 - [ ] Explore sync.Map
-- [ ] Performance, race and memory profiling tests
+- [ ] Benchmark, sync race and memory profiling tests
+- [ ] Write better godoc and tests
+- [ ] REST API versioning